-- 1) The Examination Board awards a certificate when it becomes clear that the student has met all requirements as described in article 3.7 of these regulations. - 2) Upon request, the Examination Board of the Honours programme can grant the examination candidate an extension for meeting the requirements described in article 3.4.
-The Examination Board can seek the advice of the Honours Dean on this. - 3) Students who successfully complete the Honours programme are awarded one certificate.
-The certificate states the programme has been organized by the University of Twente. - 4) The successfully completed modules will be listed on the diploma supplement.
+- 1) The Examination Board awards a certificate when it becomes clear that the student has met all requirements as described in Article 3.7 of these regulations. - 2) Upon request, the Examination Board of the Honours programme can grant the examination candidate an extension for meeting the requirements described in Article 3.4.
+The Examination Board can seek the advice of the Honours Programme Director on this. - 3) Students who successfully complete the Bachelor or the Master Honours programme are awarded one Honours Certificate and one Honours Pin.
+The Honours Certificate states the programme has been organised by the University of Twente. - 4) The successfully completed modules will be listed on the diploma supplement.
 In case a student receives more than one Bachelor or Master diploma the successfully completed modules will only be listed on one diploma supplement.
 It is the student's choice on which diploma supplement the successfully completed modules will be listed.